centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-versa-snmp.md

 ### Network flows

-The Centreon Poller must be able to reach the UDP/161 SNMP port of the Versa Networks device.
+The Centreon Poller must be able to reach the UDP 161 port of the Versa Networks device.

 ## Installing the monitoring connector